 What often surprised hearing people is that hearing people do have a "hearing culture" that they have been unaware of.
-We have the term or this concept 'hearing people/society' in our language and Deaf culture.
+We have the term or this concept in our language and Deaf culture.

 The term "hearing culture" probably emerged around the term "Deaf culture" became adopted in the late 20th century.
-However, this concept has been around and talked about ever since very long in Deaf communtity, using the terms HEARING WAY/POSS, HEARING WORLD, and such.
+However, this concept has been around and talked about ever since very long in Deaf communtity, using the terms (glossed as) HEARING WAY/POSS, HEARING WORLD, and such.